Disney Jr. (Canada): Relaunch and second closure (2015–2025)

 In August 2015, television provider VMedia stated on its website that Corus would launch Disney Junior and Disney XD channels on December 1, 2015.
 Upon its launch on September 1, 2015, Disney Channel aired a programming block featuring Disney Junior programs.
 DHX's Disney Junior services were rebranded as Family Jr. and Télémagino on September 18, 2015, and both channels shut down on October 23, 2025.

 Corus's English-language Disney Junior channel officially launched on December 1, 2015 alongside their Disney XD channel.
 DHX's rights to broadcast Disney Junior programming expired on January 1, 2016.

 On September 1, 2017, the channel obtained a discretionary service licence; it had been operating as an exempt channel before then.

-There was no French-language counterpart launched, however, La Chaîne Disney offered the morning programming block Disney Junior sur La Chaîne Disney to carry the network's programming in the French language, until the network's closure (along with Disney Jr. itself) on September 1, 2025.
+There was no French-language counterpart launched, however, La Chaîne Disney offered the morning programming block Disney Junior sur La Chaîne Disney to carry the network's programming in the French language, until the network's permanent closure (along with Disney Jr. itself) on September 1, 2025.

 On April 21, 2018, the network aired its first film, The Lion King (1994), and continued to air films (including Cars, Cars 2, and Finding Nemo) until early 2021.

 In December 2022, Disney Junior was added to StackTV, along with Disney Channel and Disney XD.

-On July 10, 2025, Corus announced that they would close Disney Jr. alongside a selection of Disney-licensed channels (Disney XD, La Chaîne Disney and ABC Spark), as well as the unrelated Nickelodeon, at midnight on September 1, due to financial pressure at the company.
+On July 10, 2025, Corus Entertainment announced that they would close Disney Jr. alongside a selection of their Disney-licensed channels (Disney XD, La Chaîne Disney and ABC Spark), as well as the completely unrelated Nickelodeon, at midnight permanently on September 1, due to pre-existing financial pressure occurring at the company.
 Despite the closure, Corus confirmed that it would continue to air the channel's content on Disney Channel.
-The last show to air on the channel before its midnight closure was the Bluey minisode "Tattoo Shop", after which the channel switched to a slate stating "This channel is no longer available".
+The last show to air on the channel before its midnight closure was the Bluey minisodes "Tattoo Shop", after which the channel switched to a slate stating "This channel is no longer available".
+Within the 24-hour channel shutdown on September 1, 2025, there were no major changes to the programming block itself.